fuhlig1/libvirt-shell-functions/_docs/templates.md

     $ kvm-img create -f qcow2 disk.img 40G
     $ virsh create libvirt_install.xml

 Once the instance has started you need to connect a VNC client to the port 5901.
+If no VNC client is installed on the host machine install one

+    $ sudo apt-get install xvnc4viewer

+To connect to the newly created virtual machine do

+    $ xvncviewer localhost:5901

  While you follow the installation menu we propose to always create a minimal system configuration, which is the same across all golden images your create.

 Set the following configuration options during installation: